Quantum tomography of three-qubit generalized Werner states

 \section{Abstract}

-In this article, we introduce a framework for state tomography of three-qubit generalized Werner states.
-The framework utilizes the single-qubit SIC-POVM and involves the Poisson noise.
-The accuracy of state estimation is quantified and presented on graphs.
+In this article, we introduce a numerical framework for quantum tomography and entanglement quantification of three-qubit generalized Werner states.
+The scheme involves the single-qubit SIC-POVM, which is then generalized to perform three-qubit measurements.
+We introduce random errors into the scheme by imposing the Poisson noise on the measured photon counts.
+The precision of state estimation is quantified and presented on graphs.
 As a special case, we compare the efficiency of the framework for the pure three-qubit generalized Werner state and the W state.
 The reconstructed states are presented graphically and discussed.

 \keywords{generalized Werner states, three-qubit entanglement, quantum state tomography, SIC-POVM}